flow-typed/flow-typed/CONTRIBUTING.md

 ---

-Because of this feature you may opt to break down types into separate declarations as opposed to inlining them on a variable or property.
-Such as,
+Because of this feature you may opt to break down types into separate declarations as opposed to inlining them on a variable or property to make it easier for library consumers to cast or annotate a variable.

 ```js
 declare type Options = { ... };